So, what happens when things go wrong on holiday?

 It was a terrible feeling.
 I knew something must be badly wrong and I couldn’t move.

-I yelled for Josh and tried to tell him what happened, but I felt like vomiting and it was hard to talk.
+I yelled for my husband and tried to tell him what happened, but I felt like vomiting and it was hard to talk.

 Eventually, he carried me back to the bed and I lay in shock and pain.